MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 This article can help you decide whether or not fine-tuning is the right solution for your use case.
 This article also describes how [Azure AI Studio](https://ai.azure.com) can support your fine-tuning needs.

-In this article, fine-tuning refers to *supervised fine-tuning*, not continuous pretraining or reinforcement learning through human feedback (RLHF).
+In this article, fine-tuning refers to *supervised fine-tuning*, not to continuous pretraining or reinforcement learning through human feedback (RLHF).
 Supervised fine-tuning is the process of retraining pretrained models on specific datasets.
 The purpose is typically to improve model performance on specific tasks or to introduce information that wasn't well represented when you originally trained the base model.

 ## Getting starting with fine-tuning